Feeling Fatigued After Working Out? You Could Be Deficient in These Key Vitamins and Minerals

 Unfortunately, when it comes to a vitamin B12, D or iron deficiency, the symptoms can all mimic one another.
 Common symptoms of all three deficiencies include fatigue, irritability and body weakness.
-According to the American Family Physician journal, symptoms unique to vitamin B12 deficiency are a red, swollen tongue and tingling in the hands or feet as well as unexplained weight loss.
+According to the Journal of American Family Physician, symptoms unique to vitamin B12 deficiency are a red, swollen tongue and tingling in the hands or feet as well as unexplained weight loss.
 A unique indication of vitamin D deficiency is frequent injury due to the effect low vitamin D has on bones and muscles.
-If fatigue is common after working out regardless of the intensity, consider seeing your doctor and requesting a blood test.
-After all, a blood test is the only way to diagnose a nutrient deficiency.
+If fatigue is common after working out regardless of the intensity, consider reaching out to your physician and requesting blood work.
+After all, blood work is the only way to diagnose a nutrient deficiency.

 Can you prevent vitamin B12 deficiency … and other nutrient deficiencies?

-Bouncing back from a nutrient deficiency takes time and it is best to work with a registered dietitian who can help tailor the ideal diet and supplement protocol for you.
+Bouncing back from a nutrient deficiency takes time, and it is best to work with a registered dietitian who can help tailor the ideal diet and supplement protocol for you.
 The good news?
-Supplements will often only be necessary for a short period of time or until levels get back up to baseline.
+Supplements oftentimes will only be necessary for a short period of time, or until levels get back up to baseline.